giacomocerquone/react-native-stuff/README.md

 ## What's in here

-- A babel config file which uses `babel-plugin-module-resolver` to be able to import a js file through an absolute path
+- A babel.config file which uses `babel-plugin-module-resolver` to be able to import a js file through an absolute path
 - An handy tiny fetch wrapper (services/api.js) that implements **abortion** (it's **also polyfilled** where AbortController isn't supported), **token injection** and handy other futures in few js lines.
 I recommend you to **[read the blog](https://giacomocerquone.com/blog/fetch-wrapper)** post about it to see what it is and what you can do with it, but you also have the example folder.
 - A small and simple **fastlane config** to build your ios and android app
 - A navigation service used in conjuction with react-navigation (needs update to work with v5) to navigate outside of components' scope (such redux action creators or other points of your code).
+- A react-native.config example file that lets you add a font to your RN 0.61 App

 ## Contribute